-Through her blended experience as an elite athlete and latest evidence-based research, Dr Hannah Macdougall seeks to assist communities and people to achieve their greatest potentials.
+Through her blended experience as an elite athlete and latest evidence-based research, Dr Hannah Macdougall seeks to support communities to grow their well-being, enhance their mental and physical health, and AMPlify their lives.

 Hannah is a dual Paralympian, previous World Record Holder, has captained the Australian Swimming Team at both a World Championships and Paralympic Games and completed a PhD in Athlete Well-Being.